Saifa36622/Fun4/README.md

 ![image](https://github.com/user-attachments/assets/0d257d90-0e29-490a-a57d-5950fd1bb8cd)

-video output of the end_effector visualisation (click the image)
+video output of the rize2 visualisation (click the image)

 ps. in the clip will use mode 3 to demo